 The delicate cacao tree grows no taller than 25 feet (8 meters) and will only grow close to the Equator in rainforest conditions, where it can get lots of shade.
 It's a strange-looking thing with pink flowers that grow directly on its trunk.
-The tree's fruit is a hefty, 6- to-12-inch pod shaped like a football.
-Although originally from Mesoamerica, today most of the world's supply of cacao comes from West Africa.
-The Cote d'Ivoire alone produces more than one million metric tons of cacao per year [source: FAOSTAT].
+The tree's fruit is a hefty, 6- to 12-inch (15.24- to 30.48-centimeter) pod shaped like a football.
+Although originally from Mesoamerica, today most of the world's supply of cacao comes from West Africa — namely Ghana and the Ivory Coast.
+The Ivory Coast alone produced more than 2.2 million tons (2 million metric tons) of cacao beans in 2017 [source: FAOSTAT].
 (By the way, we'll use "cacao" to distinguish the tree and the bean from cocoa, the finished product, but they mean the same thing.)

 Some people compare the cacao bean to a wine grape; there can be huge differences between beans depending on where they're grown.
 For instance, a Forastero bean from the Ivory Coast will produce a chocolate that tastes different from a Forastero bean from Cameroon [source: Garnsworthy].

 There are just three main varieties of cacao bean:

 - Forastero is the most commonly grown bean by far because it's the hardiest tree and yields the most beans.
 Its beans also have the strongest chocolate flavor.